top of page

 SCENE 2

-Twilight tiptoes in - no change in B’s mood - H is recovered and making notes
+Twilight tiptoes in - no change in B’s mood - H has recovered and is making notes

 B: Adieu, that stage which makes us yawn - adieu, his Excellency’s dancers!